Service Manuals; Literature; Service Sources; Descriptions; etc

 2. Don't forget the Chitech Electrics Manual too!!...excellent source for electrical information, although the schematics are printed poorly.

-3. Haynes and Clymers publish popular manuals, but there are numerous errors in them, but the manuals are quite useful, if you are careful.
+3. Haynes and Clymers publish popular repair manuals, but there are numerous errors in them, but the manuals are quite useful, if you are careful.
+The schematics leave much to be desired.

 4. Various mailing LISTs, upon inquiry, can often produce URL's for free downloads of various literature.